simh/simh/README.md

         when connected to serial ports).
     DHU11 (device VH) on Unibus systems now has 16 ports per multiplexer.
-    MicroVAX 3900 and MicroVAX II have SET CPU AUTOBOOT option
+    MicroVAX 3900 and MicroVAX II have SET CPU AUTOBOOT option MicroVAX 3900 has a SET CPU MODEL=(MicroVAX|VAXServer) command to change between system types

 #### Terminal Multiplexer additions
     Added support for TCP connections using IPv4 and/or IPv6.